-We joined the meandering throng just looking in the stalls and seeing what was available.
+After finishing our meal, we joined the meandering throng of tourists just looking in the stalls and seeing what was available.

-Go hunting for that special gift for the folks back home or if you are keen nip into the Apple shop and grab yourself an iPad or iPhone.
+Go hunting for that special gift for the folks back home, or if you are extra keen then nip into the Apple shop and grab yourself an iPad or iPhone.

 If you have a choice between visiting the Bangkok Asiatique nightmarket or Chatuchak Market then let me highlight the differences.

 It is also a day market so you need to come early; otherwise it gets really hot under the tin roofs from lunchtime onward.

 The place is generally packed and probably not suitable if you have children in a stroller or small pram.

 There are heaps of stalls and stuff to buy and the hustle and bustle gives it a real Asian market feel.